 Putting it simply, she added: “I had a collapse of courage.”

 After describing her own missteps, Pasut discussed a "hypothetical" situation that some agents face under pressure to get to the closing table.
 When a lender calls to say that the numerous repair costs listed on the closing documents would be a barrier to closing for the underwriter, she explained that it is never okay to delete them from the contract.

 Her time in Cube 44 in the minimum-security prison provided Pasut an extensive opportunity for reflection.
 “In life, we either win or we learn.
 I wasn’t losing in prison, I was learning by decluttering this home,” she said, pointing to her head.
 “I learned it’s always better to do the harder right than the easier wrong.”

 Pasut, who authored a book about her experience, A Strange Path to Freedom, offered some additional reminders for agents and brokers to avoid replicating her mistakes:

 - Don’t put yourself in harm’s way as you’re trying to help someone else.

 - If you have to justify something to be right or reasonable, maybe it isn’t.

 - Don’t say yes when you ought to say no.

-Regaining her freedom in 2016 was a revelation: “The day I was released, I felt like I was a new listing.
+Regaining her freedom in 2015 after 13 months of prison time in prison was a revelation: “The day I was released, I felt like I was a new listing.
 Prison turned me upside down and inside out.
 I am a felon, but the title won’t define me.
 I found an opportunity to learn humility, sympathy, and honest self-reflection.”